jbassard/Getting-and-Cleaning-Data-Project/README.md

 ## Code explaination

-The R script "run_analysis.R" does the following:
+The R script "run_analysis.R" does in order the following:
  * Downloads the dataset and unzips it (only if files do not exist in the working directory)
  * Loads the different datasets and information
  * Combines trainings and tests datasets in one metadataset.